 We assess individuals, joint ownerships and trustees separately.

-Each year, you should receive only one assessment listing all of the land you own in that capacity, including alone, with others and/or hold as a notified beneficial interest in a trust.
+Each year, you should receive only one assessment listing all of the land you own, whether alone, with others and/or held as a notified beneficial interest in a trust.

-You should receive only one individual assessment.
-However, you may receive more than one assessment if you own land with others or hold land on trust.
+You should receive only one individual assessment, but may receive more than one assessment if you own land with others or hold land on trust.

 If you receive more than one individual assessment you should tell us.